 The lyrics of The Beatles’ Blackbird song used to puzzle to me.
 What blackbird sings in the dead of night?
 In eastern North America I didn’t know of any blackbirds that did that.

 My worldview was too small.
-North American blackbirds are icterids: Brewer’s, red-winged, rusty, tri-colored and yellow-headed.
-In England common blackbirds are thrushes, a single species Turdus merula similar to the American robin.
+North American blackbirds are icterids: Red-winged, rusty, Brewer’s, tri-colored, yellow-headed.
+In England blackbirds are in the thrush family, a single species Turdus merula very similar to the American robin.

 The Eurasian blackbird rivals the wood thrush for virtuosity and grace notes with his own complex, varied and beautiful song.
 His syrinx allows him to sing two songs simultaneously and even harmonize with himself.
 Listen to one singing at 8:30pm in Norfolk, England.